saurabh-028/health-insurance-premium-prediction/README.md

-## Online Malaria Predictor
-Online malaria Predictor is a webapp to demonistrate a model which can predict malaria with 96% Accuracy site can be viewed live <br>
+## Predicting weather a person can claim health insurance or not using machine learning.
+Using this webapp you can check if you are eligible to claim a health insurance or not <br>
-(hosted at miscrosft Azure) : https://onlinemalariapredictor.azurewebsites.net/
+(hosted at miscrosft Azure) : https://healthinsurance.azurewebsites.net/

-site is also deployed in herokuapp (online web hosting site) :https://onlinemalariaprediction.herokuapp.com/

-# Note - please scroll down the site as images are bigger in  size

 # Screenshots of Project